 The discussion that followed touched on a number of themes, including the difficult (impossible?) balance between conservation and energy efficiency and local approaches to gathering information on PRS properties through Energy Performance Certificate data and licensing schemes.

 Thanks to grants from Oak Foundation and Trust for London, this research project is the opener to a larger Future of London work programme on the private rented sector, which will continue into 2015 and beyond.
 New projects will revisit many of the themes raised in the report, including the need for data, borough licensing and the role of the tenant.
-We invite you to take part – contact Jo Wilson with feedback and ideas, and to be kept up to date with the programme as it unfolds.

 The report and executive summary are available to download here.